ismayc/ismayc.github.io/teaching/README.md

 >- GRU
 >- Bidirectional

-- [x] Add the packages students will use to the requirements.r file of this repository.
+- [ ] Add the packages students will use to the requirements.r file of this repository.

-I believe the r-shinyverse-prod:v1.1.1 includes `tidyverse` and that covers the functions listed above. ~~A couple data packages have been added as well.~~ The data packages were removed since the cleaned up versions of the data were added via
-RDS and FST files.
-The newest version of `dplyr` was also added as well as the `fst` package for reading in data.

 ### D. What terms or jargon will you define?

-- [x] Write a list of technical terms, jargon, and acronyms that will be used in the course and define them as well.
+- [ ] Write a list of technical terms, jargon, and acronyms that will be used in the course and define them as well.

-- Intersection: those values in common between multiple data sources
-- Union: those values in any of multiple data sources
-- Set difference: those values in one data source but not in another
-- Environment variables: objects in R that are often created using `<-`
-- Data variables: columns in a data source
-- Indirection: when referring to the data variable as an argument to a function via an environment variable
-- Data masking: simplifying code so that data variables need not always have the `$` preceding them in code
-- Tidy evaluation: using non-quoted data variable names as function arguments

 > Example from a course on pandas.
 >